gitter-badger/nodeCrawlin/README.md

 The task was to crawl at the depth of two levels, and to write the output at the final desired leaf node.

 ##Architecture
-+NodeJS
+*NodeJS
-+Redis with Kue as an external queue (https://github.com/LearnBoost/kue) +Running on AWS EC2 Free Micro Tier
+*Redis with Kue as an external queue (https://github.com/LearnBoost/kue) *Running on AWS EC2 Free Micro Tier
-+Cheerio
+*Cheerio
-+Request NPM Library
+*Request NPM Library
-+UnderscoreJS
+*UnderscoreJS
-+Node FS
+*Node FS

 ##The Application